matthewdennett/matthewdennett.github.io/_drafts/2022-09-01-Ansible-Jinja-Logic.md

 tags: Automation Ansible Tips Jinja
 ---

-In the post [Handy Ansible Logic](link) I described a situation where I move some ansible logic out of ```when:``` statement and into some inline Jinja to achieve a much cleaner solution.
-Recently, I had a similar situation but needed to extend the Jinja.
+In the post [Handy Ansible Logic](https://mdennett.id.au/2020/06/01/Handy-Ansible-Logic/) I described a situation where I move ansible logic out of ```when:``` statement and into some inline Jinja to achieve a much cleaner solution.
+Recently, I had a similar situation but needed to extend what I was doing in the Jinja.
 This time I needed to dynamically construct the input variable I needed to pass into a module.

 <!--more-->